 How to become a Whistleblower

-If a whistleblower is fired or has an adverse action taken against them in reaction to a qui tam case, then they have a retaliation claim against the employer.
-The more detailed and organized a whistleblower is in presenting their information to us, the faster a qui tam action can be filed, which is important because only the first whistleblowers to file may collect a reward.
-It does not matter where you live or where the fraud took place, we will have jurisdiction to file it in any federal court.
+If a whistleblower is fired or has an adverse action taken against them, then they have a retaliation claim against the employer.
+The more detailed and organized a whistleblower is in presenting their information to us, the faster a qui tam action can be filed, which is important because only the first whistleblower to file may collect a reward.

 Qui Tam Action

 If we accept your case, then we initiate a qui tam action on your behalf on a contingency fee basis.
-A qui tam action works a follows: (1) we will collect all of the information and disclose it to the government; (2) we will file a complaint under seal — under legal protection of secrecy — with the Federal Court that has jurisdiction; (3) the government will decide whether or not to take the case; (4) if the government decides not to take the case, then we may continue to prosecute it on our own.
+(1) You gather the information and we help you disclose it to the government; (2) we will file a complaint under seal with the Federal Court that has jurisdiction; (3) the government will decide whether to take the case; (4) if the government decides not to take the case, then you may continue to prosecute it on your own with our assistance.

 Once the complaint is filed and under seal it’s existence or its allegations may not be disclosed to the public otherwise the case may get dismissed.
-It may take up to a year or two for the government to decide whether or not to take the case, and then another year or two for it to settle or win the case, but if the government takes the case the chances of winning are much higher.
-If the government wins or settles then the whistleblower would be entitled to anywhere between 15-20% of the settlement or recovery.
-If the government refuses to take the case, and the prospect for winning is high, then we may continue the case on our own and the whistleblower would then be entitled to 20-30% of the settlement or recovery.
+It may take a year or two for the government to decide whether to take the case.
+If the government takes the case the chances of recovery are high.